China's Li Na wins her first Australian Open title

-The 31-year-old fourth seed beat Dominika Cibulkova to win the Australian Open on her third attempt after losing in the 2011 and 2013 finals
+The 31-year-old fourth seed Chinese player beat Dominika Cibulkova in the final to win the Australian Open on her third attempt after losing in the 2011 and 2013 finals

 China's Li Na stormed to her second Grand Slam title on Saturday, battling past brave underdog Dominika Cibulkova 7-6 (7/3), 6-0 to become the oldest woman ever to win the Australian Open.